melvyniandrag/lxc-for-class/README.md

 I could alternatively set up a droplet for each student, but this can take a long time in class if there are 20-30 students.
 Thisway, I create one droplet and every student can use it.

+## errors!
+I have seen an error the first time I try to ssh in as student, it says images: remote not found.
+On the next ssh attempt, it works.
+Will need to test further.

 ## add user
 on the droplet
 ```